Brett-Tanner/Journal/2023/Aug_23.md

         - Count versions where item_type == invoice and event == update
         - Possibly subtract the create events for that day?
 Might stop inflation from both usually happening together
         - Might also lead to negative numbers though
+    - [] Registration chart????
+Should get around the created_at issue for invoices
+      - Likely can't get revenue from it though
+      - But even after the blank invoice issue is resolved, will retain an accurate picture of registrations per day after invoices are merged
     - [] Add school-specific pages for each of the existing stats
   - [] Event creation
     - [] Event step